Mail (Windows): Windows 10 and 11

 Mail in Windows 10 and 11 has preset server configurations for Outlook.com, Office 365, Gmail, iCloud, and Yahoo!
 Mail.
 AOL Mail, as well as other Exchange Server and IMAP accounts, can still be added, and POP3 support has returned.
 Newsgroup/Usenet support remains absent.
 Mail and Calendar are still Universal Windows apps and are in the same app container, but their third sibling, People, is moved out of this container and is a standalone app by itself.

 Users can set Mail to use the system theme or choose a custom accent color, background image, and light/dark preference.
 It has multi-window support and can open email messages in a new window.
 Emails are listed in Mail's jumplist.
 Mail uses a settings panel, email sorting tools in the second pane, and a toolbar in the viewing pane.
 Like the Vista version of Mail, this version's important controls are readily visible.
 Accounts can be grouped and relabeled, and custom folders can be created, edited, or deleted within the app.
 It is possible to use Outlook.com aliases and @mentions with Mail.

 Like Microsoft Outlook, Mail allows users to set up Quick Actions, such as Delete, Set Flag, and Archive, to respond to messages from system notifications and swipe gestures.

 In December 2019, Mail added non-removable advertisements for the Microsoft Outlook mobile app.

+In 2023, Microsoft announced that beginning in 2024, new Windows 11 devices would be shipped with the new Outlook for Windows, and that the default Windows Mail and Calendar applications would be replaced by the end of 2024.

+Support for Windows Mail ended on December 31, 2024.